Crystallization in drug development

 Crystallization techniques and processes

-Various crystallization techniques and processes are employed in the pharmaceutical industry, depending on the desired outcome and the properties of the API.
+Various crystallization techniques and processes, including industrial crystallization, are employed in the pharmaceutical industry, depending on the desired outcome and the properties of the API.
 Some of the commonly used techniques include:

 • Cooling crystallization: This technique involves reducing the temperature of a saturated solution to induce crystallization.
 It is widely used for compounds with temperature-dependent solubility.